justinleetyler/justinleetyler.github.io/catalog.md

 Uremovich, Christopher. -- Fable hill. -- Computer file (1 file). -- [S.n.], 2017. -- Title from Amazon.com. -- System requirements: Kindle app. -- AISN B0771MP592. -- DDC 813.
-U.S. RDA Test Coordinating Committee. -- Report and recommendations of the U.S. RDA test coordinating committee. -- Computer data (1 file : 2.51 mb) -- [S.l. : The committee], 2011. -- Title from resource. -- File name: (10163.pdf) -- DBID 10162.
-1. 025.3.
+U.S. RDA Test Coordinating Committee. -- Report and recommendations of the U.S. RDA test coordinating committee. -- Computer data (1 file : 2.51 mb) -- [S.l. : The committee], 2011. -- Title from resource. -- File name: (10163.pdf) -- DBID 10162 -- DDC 025.3.
 Unitarian Universalism: respecting diversity. -- Computer data. -- Mode of Access: World Wide Web. -- Title from resource. -- IN Skipping Stones. -- (1994). -- DDC 289.1.
 > The inherent worth and dignity of every person.
 We believe that each and every person is important. -q
 > Justice, equity, and compassion in human relations.
 We believe that all people should be treated fairly. -q